The Post

 The fashion queen championing sustainability

-Fashion sustainability guru Eli Moulton, founder of Plus One Dress Hire (and winner of the Absolute Best Sustainability Award at the 2024 SALIFE Awards), says sustainable fashion isn’t just good ethics – it’s also good style.
+Fashion sustainability guru Eli Moulton, founder of Plus One Dress Hire (and 2026 recipient of InDaily’s 40 Under 40 awards), says sustainable fashion isn’t just good ethics – it’s also good style.

 Eli started Plus One during her own pregnancy, spotting a gap for stylish maternity rental clothes.